feedmari/AndroExpense/README.md

 # AndroExpense
-Project Mobile Develoment Course, University of Bologna.
-This application allow to manage future expenses, made by a group of people.
+Mobile Software Development Course, University of Bologna.
+This repo contains an application that allows managing future expenses, made by a group of people.

 ## Authors